2-con/2-con/README.md

 - Responsible for all of the AI models that is used in the research paper

 **T-shirt start up**
-- CEO and IT for a t-shirt startup
+- was CEO and IT for a t-shirt startup
-- Raised $380 within 4 month
+- Raised $380 within 4 months
--

 **Dragonhacks**
 - Frontend website development for Dragonhacks
-- 1st ever school-backed hackathon
+- First ever school-backed hackathon
 - Tested the hackathon during launch day